 - 1 tbsp vanilla extract

-Pit the peaches.
-Chop into chunks (about 1 inch each).
-Add peaches, lemon juice and honey to the Instant Pot.
+- Add peaches (about 1-inch chunks), lemon juice, and honey to the Instant Pot.
 Set the valve to "sealing."
-Start the IP in manual mode for 1 minute at high pressure.
-Let it work and release the pressure naturally.
-Carefully open the IP using an oven mitt or pot holder.
+Start the pressure cooker in manual mode for 1 minute at high pressure.
+Release pressure naturally.
+Carefully open the lid using an oven mitt or pot holder.

-Switch the IP to sauté mode and set to “less.”
+- Switch to sauté mode and set to “less.”
 Stirring occasionally, saute about 15 minutes or until most of the liquid has evaporated and the jam has thickened.

-Turn off the IP.
+- Turn off the IP.
 Stir in the vanilla extract.
-At this point you can use an immersion blende for a smoother consistency or leave it chunky for a more rustic feel.
+Now you can use an immersion blender for a smoother consistency or leave it chunky for a more rustic feel.